argosatcore/Deb_Dots/README.md

 1. Use`wget` to download and run the bootstrapping script called `debstrap.sh`, which is located inside the `Debstrap` directory within this repository.

         wget https://raw.githubusercontent.com/argosatcore/Deb_Dots/main/Debstrap/debstrap.sh

+2.

+        chmod +x debstrap.sh

-2. Deploy `debstrap.sh.`To customize your bootstrap installation, answer debstrap.sh's questions at your discretion.
+3. Deploy `debstrap.sh.`To customize your bootstrap installation, answer debstrap.sh's questions at your discretion.
 There are twelve questions total, which can be found at the final section of the script, titled "Debstrap Options".

         ./debstrap.sh

-3. Profit:
+4. Profit:

 | Sway | GNOME |
 | ---  | ---   |